-I am a Senior Lecturer in the Department of Political Science at Simon Fraser University.
-I earned a Ph.D. in political science from the University of Toronto.
+I am a University Lecturer in the Department of Political Science at Simon Fraser University.
+I earned a Ph.D. from the University of Toronto.

-My past research examined why regional nationalist parties have treated the issues of immigration and diversity in very different ways.
-As part of this research, I spent several months completing fieldwork in Spain and was a visiting scholar at the University of the Basque Country.
+My past research examined why regional nationalist parties have treated immigration and diversity issues in very different ways.
+As part of this research, I spent several months conducting fieldwork in Spain and served as a visiting scholar at the University of the Basque Country.
 I continue to be interested in how conceptions of the nation (i.e., “who are we?”) influence the orientations of political parties and citizens in various policy domains.
-Using different methodologies, I have collaborated with colleagues to explore this matter in the Canadian context from different angles (i.e., healthcare, federalism, and the party system).
+Using different methodologies, I have collaborated with colleagues to explore this matter in the Canadian context from different angles (i.e., healthcare, federalism, and immigration).
 Find links to some of his publications here.
+I have started new research examining conservative discourses on contentious policy areas across Canadian provinces.

 As teaching is my primary responsibility, I spend most of my time designing and delivering courses that inspire student interest in politics while developing their research and writing skills.
 I have earned grants for research on “active learning” in methods classes and the effectiveness of group-based learning in large lecture classes.
 Recent student evaluations are posted here.